crealu/mern-boilerplate/README.md

 2. Open the terminal and navigate to `app` in this directory
 3. Run `npm install`

 This will install all the dependencies listed in the package.json file.
-Running boilAppSkel.sh will create a basic file structure for your full stack application, install the minimum dependencies required for development and production, and fill files with a minimal amount of starter code.
-The boilAppSkel.sh option is recommended if you would like to get started with just the fundamental components of a stack using React, Express, Node, and MongoDB.

-Alternatively, running boilApp.sh will give you everything included in boilAppSkel.sh and more.
-This option is best for developers looking to springboard their development and focus on fine tuning application specs that are already coded.

 Once the installations are complete, in the same terminal window, run the following command:
 ### `npm run devf`

-This will open a page that displays the frontend rendered by React.
-Navigate to localhost:9000 in your browser to see the rendered page.
+Navigate to localhost:9000 in your browser to see the frontend rendered by React and served with on a Webpack dev server.

 Next, press ctrl+C in the terminal window to terminate the open frontend environment.
 Bundle your React app frontend and serve it with Node from the backend using the following command:
 ### `npm run devb`